cap-js/docs/java/cqn-services/remote-services.md

 [Learn more about destinations in the **SAP Cloud SDK documentation**.](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/sdk-connectivity-destination-service){.learn-more}

 As a variant to the described scenario, it is possible to restrict the lookup to either subscriber tenants or the provider tenant.
 In the following example, it is ensured that the destination is only looked up from the current subscriber tenant by additional parameter `retrievalStrategy: "AlwaysSubscriber"`.
-Even if the provider tenant contained a destination with the same name, it will be ignored.
+An error would occur at runtime, if the subscriber doesn't define a corresponding destination, even if the provider tenant contained a destination with the same name.

 ```yaml
 cds: